ibm-cloud-docs/power-iaas/backup-strategies.md

 ![Backup Offering network architecture](./images/onPremCloudCobaltIron.svg "Backup Offering network architecture"){: caption="Dual copy Backup Offering network architecture" caption-side="bottom"}

-The Backup Offering VPC is a managed backup server instance that is deployed when the Backup Offering is provisioned.
+When you provision the Backup Offering in the {{site.data.keyword.off-prem}}, the Backup Offering VPC is also deployed.
+The Backup Offering VPC is a backup server instance that is managed by {{site.data.keyword.off-prem}}.
 When you deploy the backup server instance, an automation process creates the following network segments:

 - Local Transit Gateway if it does not exist
 - VPC for backup activity only